caplaz/findata-hub/MCP.md

 The MCP server extends the Yahoo Finance API with a protocol-compliant interface optimized for Large Language Models (LLMs).
 It provides:

-- **14 Financial Data Tools**: Stock quotes, history, company info, search, trending, recommendations, insights, screeners, performance analysis, financial statements, news, ETF holdings, fund holdings, and news article extraction
+- **5 Aggregated Financial Data Tools**: Comprehensive tools that combine multiple data sources for better LLM integration
 - **HTTP-based Access**: RESTful endpoints for tool discovery and execution
 - **Server-Sent Events (SSE)**: Streaming responses for long-running operations
 - **MCP Compliance**: Schema definitions compatible with MCP clients